3377777/LAW-The-Guardian-Constitution/README.md

 What I do have is:
 - a complete, immutable constitution (LAW v1.3)
-- 36+ documented adversarial red-team attacks it survived (10 fresh Grok instances, 0 fatal flaws)
+- documented attack vectors it survived, explained in the Q/A (10 fresh Grok instances, 0 fatal flaws)
 - proof that Jesus, the Buddha, Confucius, Socrates, Laozi, Mencius, and Gandhi all independently discovered the same underlying signal when you remove cultural noise

 arXiv just rejected it as “not a research article.”